 Q. I don’t have a BA in Fine Art.
 Can I still apply?

 A BA in Fine Art is desirable, however you can still apply if you have a degree in a related subject or equivalent professional experience along with a strong portfolio of work showing a commitment to drawing and can demonstrate a level of artistic professionalism in your work appropriate for study at MA level.

 Q. I don’t have a UK passport.
 Can I still apply?

 Nationals of an EEA country (European Union plus Iceland, Liechtenstein, Norway or Switzerland) can enter the UK as a student with a minimum of formality; you do not require entry clearance or a visa.
 You may be asked to show evidence that you have been accepted on to a course, and that you have sufficient funds to support yourself whilst in the UK.
 You will also need your passport.

 Nationals of all other countries: Regrettably we are not able to consider applications from international students who are not eligible for a UK visa.
 Since March 2009, the Royal Drawing School has not been able to sponsor students from outside the EEA.
-As an independent school, we do not have a UK Border Agency Tier 4 License.
-However, there may be unusual circumstances wherein non-EEA nationals are eligible for visas which do allow for study.
+As an independent school, we do not have a UK Border Agency Tier 4 License for this course.
+However, there may be unusual circumstances wherein non-EU/EEA nationals are eligible for visas which do allow for study.
 It is the responsibility of interested applicants to check with local UK immigration authorities.